Skip to content

 What were ancient Greek houses like?

 Most houses in ancient Greece were made from sun-dried mud bricks.
 Most houses had a courtyard (an unroofed area enclosed by walls), where children could play safely.
 The house then had other separate areas, such as the andron (a room for men only), the gynaeceum (a room for women only), a kitchen and a bathroom.
-Bathrooms were very simple – they had a chamber pot, which, when full, was emptied out onto the street.
+Bathrooms were very simple – they had a chamber pot, which, when full, was emptied onto the street.

 What did ancient Greeks do for leisure and entertainment?